Holiday from Home: Write and Send a Postcard

 1. Get the template

-Here’s a template of a postcard you can copy or download to inspire your holiday from home postcard.
-If you prefer you can get creative and design your very own postcard.
+Download or copy our postcard template (PDF) to inspire your holiday from home postcard.
+If you prefer, you can get creative and design your very own postcard.

 2. Draw your postcard